mautic/documentation/en/contacts/contacts_preference_center.md

 ## Contact Categories
 ![](/contacts/media/categories.png)
 Use the categories tab to add or remove a contact from a global category.
 Global categories can be used in areas like emails, text messages, campaigns.
-So if a user is not signed up to a particular category it will not receive messages or be part of campaigns under that category.
+In combination with the new Subscribed Categories segment filter, contacts can be given the choice to opt out of categorized communications.

 ## Contact Segments
 ![](/contacts/media/segments.png)
 Use the segments tab to add or remove a contact from a segment.
 Segments are used as a source for campaigns and emails.
 Any contact in a particular segment will part of a campaign that has that segment as the source.
 You can also use a standalone email manually to a segment.
 If a user has opted out of a segment it will no longer receive campaign actions or messages sent to that segment.

-## Contact's unsubscribe email preferences
+## Contact's Unsubscribe Email Preferences
 ![](/contacts/media/email-unsubscribe-settings.png)
-The contact's preferences can be presented to the user in the unsubscribe page by selecting "Show contact preferrence settings" in the email configuration.
+The contact's preferences can be presented to the user in the unsubscribe page by selecting "Show contact preference settings" in the email configuration.
 You may also choose to hide or show different segments of the user preferences.
 If the any of these areas is set to no, it will hide it from the contact's personal preferences page.
 The default unsubscribe message is shown if the preference setting option is set to no.